How to Press Comics, Funny Shirts, TMNT Toys - KaptainMyke

 LARGE STAPLES

 For large staple prongs, larger staples, and mis-staples...
-You will need to use 110 cardstock paper + magazine backer board + 110 cardstock paper at centerfold.
-Make sure your cardstock paper is before and after the staples with the backer in the middle.
-Quickpress modern age method.
-Flip/repeat 2 hours later.
-Do not replace interior stacking layers on the flip.
-(Only exterior layers replace) Always check your backer boards for staple indentations to see if you used too much pressure.
+Use two magazine-sized backer boards at the centerfold.
+Always check your backer boards for staple indentations to see if you used too much pressure.
 This damage is often permanent.
 Also known as "Staple Push" - Good luck.
-Check the 5:02 mark in this video: https://bit.ly/3eyh9if

 DIVOTS AND PEBBLING